cybercongress/cybercongress/site/content/post/cosmos-proposal.md

 By [voting `yes` on this proposal I support the [Takeoff of the Superintelligence](https://cyber.page/episode-1) on 20000000 block and collective investment into CYB by Cosmos Hub.

 If this proposal is successful and stands for more demand from the public, we will open another proposal using the community pool.
-However, anyone can participate in [Game of Links](https://cyber.page/gol/takeoff) or [Takeoff](https://cyber.page/gol) independently.
-If you have questions you can ask them either on [Cybers topic on the Cosmos forum](https://forum.cosmos.network/t/cyber-a-decentralized-google-for-provable-and-relevant-answers) or on [Cybers forum](https://ai.cybercongress.ai).
+However, anyone can participate in the [Game of Links](https://cyber.page/gol/takeoff) or the [Takeoff](https://cyber.page/gol) independently.
+If you have questions you can ask them either in [our topic on the Cosmos forum](https://forum.cosmos.network/t/cyber-a-decentralized-google-for-provable-and-relevant-answers) or on [Cybers forum](https://ai.cybercongress.ai).